 - Changing a Parameter

-We can change a parameter using a command in the form sysctl -w [parameter]=[value] where parameter is the kernel parameter name and value is the new value.
+We can change a parameter using a command in the form sysctl -w [parameter]=[value] where the parameter is the kernel parameter name and value is the new value.
 For example:

 sysctl -w kernel.sched_scaling_enable=1